How to memorise English vocabulary effectively and recall it in future conversations

 With the above goals in mind, let’s dive in to check the next set of stages to learn the word “citizenship” in the deepest possible manner:

-However, for the purposes of getting to know our target word, “citizenship”, inside out, let’s remind ourselves of the concept of a Word-Phrase Table:
+However, to get to know our target word, “citizenship”, inside out, let’s remind ourselves of the concept of a Word-Phrase Table:

 (a) Split a google doc into columns.
-If you feel that it’s necessary, write your mother tongue equivalent on the left-hand side, and the target word on the right hand side:
+If you feel that it’s necessary, write your mother tongue equivalent on the left-hand side.
+Add the target second language word on the right hand side:

-(c) Using information from the Oxford Collocations Dictionary or any appropriate sources, you can transfer some of the collocations to your Word-Phrase Table after a dash (-), thus:
+(c) Using information from the Oxford Collocations Dictionary, or any other appropriate sources, transfer some of the collocations to your Word-Phrase Table after a dash (-), thus:

 5. If you would like to add even more personalised sentences to your Word-Phrase Table, or just get to know a word more deeply, here are two ways to do that:

-A list of sentences containing the word “citizenship”, which are taken from mostly trustworthy sources on the Internet, such as Government websites and well-known newspapers, will thereafter appear.
+A list of sentences containing the word “citizenship” then appears.
+These sentences appear in mostly trustworthy sources on the Internet, such as Government websites and well-known newspapers.

 Scroll through the sentences.
-They may provide you with ideas so that you can create your own similar personalised sentences or opinions which can be added to your Word-Phrase Table.
-Only small changes may be required to the sentences which Word Hippo provides to make them personal to you.
+They may provide you with ideas so that you can create your own similar personalised sentences or opinions which you can add to your Word-Phrase Table.
+You might only need to make small changes to the sentences which Word Hippo provides to make them personal to you.

-(b) Use corpuses to gain further contextual information about words you have added to your Word-Phrase Table.
+(b) Use corpora to gain further contextual information about words you have added to your Word-Phrase Table.

 So, what is a corpus?